Starting a Home Inspection Career

 - HIABC Member Comprehensive General Liability (CGL) Coverage – $400 +

-- New license through Consumer Protection BC $1378 annually, April 1st
+- New license through Consumer Protection BC $1461 annually as of January 1st 2026

 - + Business start up costs; Tools; Vehicle expense; Advertising/Marketing; Ongoing Education